Goutham-Senthil/Bert-Model-QnA/README.md

 # Question Answering using BERT

-This repository contains a single Python script `qa.py` to fine-tune and use a BERT model for question answering with the SQuAD dataset.
+This repository contains a single Python script `NLP_Project_BERT_Model.ipynb` to fine-tune and use a BERT model for question answering with the SQuAD dataset.

 ## Requirements